- Yoga & Ayurveda Reisen

-The ashram offers a good framework for a healthy yogic lifestyle with a regular daily schedule, delicious and vegetarian food, yoga classes and ashram events such as the morning fire puja (prayer), the famous arti (light) ceremony on the Ganges, satsang (sharing) with the spiritual leaders of the ashrams Pujya ji and Svadhvi ji and kirtan singing.
+The ashram provides a good setting for a healthy yogic lifestyle with a regular daily routine, delicious and vegetarian meals, yoga classes and ashram events such as the morning fire puja (prayer) and statsang.

 Day 1 (Sat) Independent arrival from Germany